5 Email Drip Campaigns Your Business Needs

 Source

-You can also use urgency.
-Check out the example from Zalora above.
-The eCommerce brand instills that urgency with the words “Last Chance.”
 When you tell subscribers the offer that allows them to save will not go on forever, you can get them to take action.
 That’s FOMO or the fear of missing out.
 Including a countdown timer can also help.

-3. Upselling and Cross-selling
+3. Upselling and cross-selling

+One effective way to increase revenues through email marketing is by upselling and cross-selling.
 In email marketing, upselling involves recommending products to the buyer that are higher-priced than a product they just bought.

 offer-from-sportsdirect.com